 Companies in every industry — from apparel to electronics to beauty products to automotive and everything in-between — are competing for the same consumers, but the most successful companies have realized that retention is critical.

 Studies have shown it’s between 5x and 10x more expensive to acquire a new customer than it is to keep an existing one.
-In fact, even if you improve your retention by just five percent, you could see an increase in profit of 25 percent to 95 percent.
+In fact, even if you improve your retention by just 5%, you could see an increase in profit of 25%-95%.

 What is a Customer Loyalty Rewards Program?

 Though reaching a larger audience and attracting new customers is a piece of the puzzle, being able to retain the customers is how you achieve lasting, long-term success.
-After all, returning customers spend significantly more than first-time customers, and roughly 80 percent of your future profits will come from just 20 percent of your existing customers, according to the Pareto Principle.
+After all, returning customers spend significantly more than first-time customers, and roughly 80% of your future profits will come from just 20% of your existing customers, according to the Pareto Principle.

 If there’s so much to gain from repeat business, how do you encourage customers to return and make more purchases?
-Since 84 percent of customers are inclined to stick with brands or businesses that offer customer loyalty programs, starting your own eCommerce loyalty program is an effective way to boost retention.
+Since 84% of customers are inclined to stick with brands or businesses that offer customer loyalty programs, starting your own ecommerce loyalty program is an effective way to boost retention.

 Customer loyalty rewards give customers the ability to earn points or credit by making repeat or higher-volume purchases, or for other behaviors a company may want to incentivize.
 As for specific rewards, customers can earn things like merchandise discounts, coupons, advanced access to products that haven’t yet been released, or any number of other special benefits.

 Customer loyalty programs benefit both the customer and the company.
 The customer benefits by earning perks and the retailer sees repeat business (and increased profits) from customers who want to earn those perks.

 Among a number of different loyalty programs, there are three types that are most effective for use as ecommerce loyalty programs.